University of Gothenburg

 Breadcrumb

-In today's globalised and rapidly changing world, understanding and knowledge of the challenges of companies and organisations in social, ecological and economic dimensions are required.
-At the School of Business, Economics and Law, there are several strong research environments with a focus on sustainable development from a variety of perspectives, which is also reflected in all of our education.
-We believe that it is of importance that our students develop understanding, knowledge and tools to be able to handle the societal challenges of the future.
+In today's globalised and rapidly changing world, understanding the social, ecological, and economic challenges faced by companies and organisations is essential.
+At the School of Business, Economics and Law, there are several strong research environments with a focus on sustainable development from a variety of perspectives, which is also reflected throughout our education.
+We believe that it is of great importance that our students develop understanding, knowledge and tools to be able to handle the societal challenges of the future.

 Challenges